scu1996cy/CGNet/README.md

 # Train and Infer

-First, before executing training or inference using commands, please ensure that the dataset address has been modified.
+First, before executing training or inference using commands, please ensure that the dataset address has been modified. ``` train_dir = 'Path_to_OASIS_data/Train/' ```
 Then, run 'python train_CGNet.py' or 'python infer_CGNet.py'.

 # Dataset